TrudAX/denistrunin-blog/src/posts/xpptools-licenseusagelog/index.md

 At first, the new licensing model may seem confusing.
 For example, what does "Entitled" or "not Entitled" mean?
 Here, I will describe my journey to understanding it.

 The legacy model relied on AOT properties for MenuItems.
-For example, opening the **WHSLoadTable** MenuItem in Visual Studio reveals two properties: one explicitly stating which license is required for read-only access, and another for write access.
+For example, opening the **WHSLoadTable** MenuItem in Visual Studio shows two properties: one for the read-only license, and another for the write license.

 ![Menu item properties](VSMenuItemProperties.png)